FHantke/brave-browser-wiki/Query-String-Filter.md

 The current list of parameters we filter can be seen in the [`query_filter` component](https://github.com/brave/brave-core/blob/master/components/query_filter/utils.cc#L21).

+There are three types of rules:

+- simple: the parameter name is removed from any URL (case-sensitive)
+- conditional: the parameter name is removed only if the given *regular expression* does **not** match the URL
+- scoped: the parameter name is only removed if the URL's *base domain* matches the given domain

 ### QA

 There is a test page at <https://fmarier.github.io/brave-testing/query-filter.html>.